 Professor Crumbaugh’s courses have addressed subjects such as Latin American cinema, (under)development as it has been questioned in the Global South, transnational fascism, memory of war, the films of Pedro Almodóvar, and the writings of Michel Foucault.

 Professor Crumbaugh is the author of Destination Dictatorship: The Spectacle of Spain’s Tourist Boom and the Reinvention of Difference (SUNY Press 2009) and co-editor of Spanish Fascist Writing (U of Toronto 2021).
 His articles have appeared in the Journal of Spanish Cultural Studies, the Hispanic Review, the Hispanic Research Journal, the Revista de Estudios Hispánicos, Prosopopeya, and other publications.
 His work includes studies on tourism, terrorism, fascism, and memory.
 His current book project, which analyzes political victim enshrinement in Spain, has been supported by funds from the National Endowment for the Humanities.

-In addition to teaching here at Mount Holyoke College, Professor Crumbaugh has held visiting positions at the University of Pennsylvania and Duke University.
-He has also been invited to speak at Columbia University, Cornell University, Indiana University, UC Santa Barbara, Duke University, the Universitat de Valencia, and other institutions.
+In addition to teaching at Mount Holyoke, Professor Crumbaugh has held visiting positions at the University of Pennsylvania and Duke University, and he has been invited in recent years to deliver guest lectures at Columbia University, the University of Oxford, Cornell University, Emory University, Indiana University, and other institutions.